jfvilas/plugin-kwirth-log/README.md

 If you click on one of the status icons when theyr are enableds (coloured), you will see the detail of the status.
 ![status detail](https://raw.githubusercontent.com/jfvilas/plugin-kwirth-log/master/images/kwirthlog-status-detail.png)

+## Log stream options
+The log streaming system implemented in KwirthLog has some configuration options whose meaning is explained below.

+### From start (`fromStart`)
+If checked, the log streams will be retieved since pod start time.
+Please be careful with this option, it may impact your browser performance.

+### Show message time (`showTimestamp`)
+Decide whether to show timestamps next to messages or not.
+Usually your application logs messages with timestamp, but it this doesn't occur you can add message time (as provided by Kubernetes) to your messages.

+### Show pod names (`showNames`)
+Show pod names and container names next to messages.
+You may need to use this option if you are showing messages from different sources.

+### Follow log stream (`followLog`)
+If you activate this option, the log stream wil move to the end wehn a new messages arrives (it's like a `tail -f`).

+### Wrap log lines (`wrapLines`)
+Normally, KwirthLog will add hotizontal and vertical scrollers as needed in order to preserve original log lines, but you can activate this option to wrap lines and not to show horizontal scroller.